 This model has received very good reviews for its size, power, cushioning, and 5-year parts warranty, as well as numerous mentions on Best Buy Lists.

-If you think you need a little bit more, like a touch screen, more powerful motor or more programming, look at its big brothers, the Pro 5000 and Pro 9000 treadmills.
+If you think you need a little bit more, like a bigger touch screen or more powerful motor, look at its big brothers, the Pro 5000 and Pro 9000 treadmills.

 The ProForm Pro 2000 is currently on sale